Millau: Education

-The education establishments in the town of Millau report to the Academy of Toulouse.
-The Public school is the College Marcel Aymard, a technological and professional General School.
-The Private school is the College and Lycée Jeanne d'Arc.
-Vocational education can be found at the 2iSA (Computer Institute South Aveyron).
-Higher Education includes the Institute of Nursing Training (IFSI), BTS qualifications can be done at Jean Vigo High School, and Higher Education at the Conservatoire National des Arts et Métiers (CNAM) of Millau.
+The schools of Millau fall under the authority of the academic administration in Toulouse.
+Vocational education can be found at the 2iSA (South Aveyron Computer Institute).
+Higher education courses are offered by the Institute of Nursing Training (IFSI), Jean Vigo High School (BTS), and the Conservatoire National des Arts et Métiers (CNAM).

 Transport

-The Millau Viaduct, the tallest cable-stayed road bridge in the world, which carries the A75 autoroute across the valley of the Tarn near Millau, relieves the town of much traffic, especially during the summer months.
+The Millau Viaduct, tallest cable-stayed road bridge in the world, which carries the A75 autoroute across the Tarn valley, relieved the town of much of its traffic, particularly during the summer months.

+The municipality operates the airfield of Millau-Larzac.

 Economy

-The city is the seat of the Chamber of Commerce and Industry of South Aveyron Millau.
-The municipality operates the airfield of Millau-Larzac.
-Having been recognized for over a century as the "capital of leather and glove" Millau is renowned for its activity tannery (leather gloves).
-The town is best known for its sheepskin gloves, for which it led the French fashion industry for two centuries.
-It gained the title of "City and Art Professions" in 2000.
+The town is the seat of the Chamber of Commerce and Industry in South Aveyron.

+Having been recognized for over a century as the "capital of leather and glove", Millau is renowned for its tannery and sheepskin gloves.
+Although industrial fabric has all but disappeared, a few workshops continue to manufacture gloves for major French fashion and luxury brands.
+Millau gained the title of "City and Art Professions" in 2000.

-Agricultural production, including Roquefort cheese made from raw sheep's milk, is essential to the economic activity of the region are 43 farms in this town and their activities strongly shape the landscape.
-Since 1993, a series of four major night markets, organized by farmer-producers associated among Farmers of Aveyron, currently take place in the evening from July to August on Mandarous Square, the main square of the city center.
-Since that time, in November, the autumn fair of farm products is organized by the same association of farmers and runs for two days at Victory Park in Millau.
+Farming production, including Roquefort cheese made from raw sheep's milk, is essential to the economic activity of the region.
+Since 1993, a serie of four major night markets organized by farmer-producers take place from July to August in the city center.
+In November, the autumn fair of farm products is organized by the same association of farmers and runs for two days.